 \subsection{A Sufficient Condition for Perfect Recovery for Adversarially Generated Matrices}

 The sufficient conditions for perfect recovery given in Section~\ref{sec:suff-cond-random} may be overly conservative.
-For example, the assumption that the planted submatrix of interest is smaller than all other blocks in the generative model is kept largely to ensure that this is the densest $m_1\times n_1$-submatrix with high probability if the hypothesis of \cref{thm:suff-cond-random} is satisfied.
+As noted in Remark~\ref{rmk:area-constraint}, the assumption that the planted submatrix of interest is smaller than all other blocks in the generative model is kept largely to ensure that this is the densest $m_1\times n_1$-submatrix with high probability if the hypothesis of \cref{thm:suff-cond-random} is satisfied.
 This simplifies the statement of the sufficient conditions, as well as their proof, but is not necessary, in general, to ensure perfect recovery.
 In this section, we provide a sufficient condition for recovery that holds for \emph{deterministically} generated graphs.
-This condition deterministically encodes the relationship between planted submatrices, which ensures perfect recovery in the random case, i.e., that $(U_1,V_1)$ sufficiently more dense than all other $m_1\times n_1$ subgraphs.
+This condition deterministically encodes the relationship between planted submatrices that ensures perfect recovery in the random case, i.e., that $(U_1,V_1)$ is sufficiently more dense than all other $m_1\times n_1$ subgraphs.